 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of
+That Regulation does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name: Bluefield Solar Income Fund Legal entity identifier: 2138004ATNLYEQKY4B30 Limited (the Company)
+Product name: Bluefield Solar Income Fund Limited (the Company) Legal entity identifier: 2138004ATNLYEQKY4B30